StormMata/WindEnergyProjections/README.md

   8. Historical trends and future predictions in wind turbine technology advancements: United States Department of Energy<sup>7-9</sup>

 <b>Requirements to Run</b>

+<b>Data:</b> Download the data from: https://drive.google.com/file/d/1zZARRv8IZAjOBQrMyWTTU6ABGsUOqtO2/view?usp=sharing

+All necessary data are contained in the zip file called "TiffData.zip".
+The unzipped data are 13.5 GB in size.

 This program is composed entirely of Matlab .m files.
 The only requirement for running the program is a working copy of Matlab.